 A term used in some MERG documentation to refer to the indentation on DIL integrated circuits and the sockets used to mount them.
 This Bite or Notch indicates the end where pin 1 is located.
 The pins are numbered anticlockwise, so with the Bite facing away from you pin 1 is the top left.

 Block control is the philosophy that a railway should be divided into blocks and that no train should normally be allowed to enter a block which is already occupied.
 This means that each block has a stop signal at which a train is required to wait if the block ahead is occupied.
-This will be set back 0.25 mile from the start of the next block.
 Further back there will be a distant signal which informs the driver that he needs to slow because the signal ahead is at stop.

 Modern electric signalling systems allow for more variation in slow signals with the a double yellow as a preliminary caution as well as the yellow caution to give two stages of slowing.